Gough Whitlam: Legacy and historical evaluation

 What Labor's True Believers don't want to accept is that the inexperience, impatience and indiscipline with which the Whitlam government changed Australia forever, and for the better, cost a lot of ordinary workers their jobs.
 Many would have spent months, even a year or more without employment.But what the Whitlam haters forget is that Labor had the misfortune to inherit government just as all the developed economies were about to cross a fault-line dividing the post-war Golden Age of automatic growth and full employment from today's world of always high unemployment and obsession with economic stabilisation.

 Wallace Brown describes Whitlam in his book about his experiences covering Australian prime ministers as a journalist:

 Whitlam was the most paradoxical of all Prime Ministers in the last half of the 20th century.
 A man of superb intellect, knowledge, and literacy, he yet had little ability when it came to economics. ...
 Whitlam rivalled Menzies in his passion for the House of Representatives and ability to use it as his stage, and yet his parliamentary skills were rhetorical and not tactical.
 He could devise a strategy and then often botch the tactics in trying to implement that strategy. ...
 Above all he was a man of grand vision with serious blind spots.

-Despite being in office for only three years, Whitlam's government succeeded in carrying out a radical programme of social reform during that period.
+Despite being in office for only three years, Whitlam's government succeeded in carrying out a radical program of social reform during that period.
 As noted by Tom Bramble and Rick Kuhn (2011):

 If many Labor supporters regard the Curtin and Chifley governments as a period of great achievements and greater ambitions frustrated by conservative forces, their illusions in the Whitlam government are even more heroic.
 After nearly a quarter of a century of stagnant conservative rule during which Australia seemed to be a backward looking outpost of the British empire run by monarchists and reactionaries, Gough Whitlam, the Mighty Gough, broke through and during his first 12 months in office remade Australia forever.

 Whitlam's last words in the documentary film Gough Whitlam – In His Own Words (2002) were in response to a question about his status as an icon and elder statesman.
 He said:

 I hope this is not just because I was a martyr; the fact was, I was an achiever.